soloadio/soloadio/README.md

 ## 💬 Ask Me About
 - Python, C, and Java Projects
-- JavaFX and JUnit Testing
+- Django, REST, and Auth
 - Agile Workflows and Scrum
-- Flask, Bash, Unix/Linux Shell
+- Unix/Linux Shell and Bash
+- Web Development with Angular and Tailwind
-- Visualization and HCI Principles
+- Data Visualization and HCI Principles

 ---